-As if Chromebooks weren’t fun to use and super fast enough, a fully compatible Linux terminal and the dedicated apps, which are also collectively known as Project Crostini was released for the stable channel of Chrome OS’s 69th version.
+As if Chromebooks weren’t fun to use and super fast enough, a fully compatible Linux terminal and the dedicated apps, which are also collectively known as Project Crostini, were released for the stable channel of Chrome OS’s 69th version.
 The latest version is around 85, so you can estimate how far the program has come across.
-Linux is a potent tool for Chromebooks that takes the game on a whole new level.
+Linux is a potent tool for Chromebooks that takes the game to a new level.

 Top Linux Apps to have on your Chromebook